gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: Build author searches for plugins using central Web UI

+## Story: New plugin mechanism can be used in external scripts to apply plugins to `Project`

 ## Story: Plugins are able to depend on other non core plugins

 Plugin dependencies can not be dynamic.